 Getting a Immigration physical at PicMed is simple and easy.
-We stock all required vaccines, complete the I-693 form, and can perform all required lab testing and the mandatory TB blood test for your physical.
+We stock nearly all required vaccines, complete the I-693 form, and perform all required lab testing including the TB blood test to complete the process

 - PicMed had been performing immigration physicals for nearly a decade.